President and CEO

 Member Communications Manager

 Sonya Summers joined OPRA in April, 2016.
 Sonya currently serves as OPRA’s Member Communications Manager and is the lead contact for your membership questions.
-She is responsible for managing the OPRA membership data, OPRA website and various aspects of OPRA’s administrative needs.
+She is responsible for managing the OPRA membership database, OPRA website and various aspects of OPRA’s administrative needs.
 She helps support the OPRA Board and OPRA Governance Committee.
 She also co-chairs on the OPRA Member Services Committee.
 Sonya brings over 30 years’ of professional service experience to the OPRA Team.
 Before joining OPRA, Sonya worked 5 years as the Administrative Assistant to the League Commissioner for GameTimeSportz and Jr. NBA Basketball League in Pickerington Ohio.
-A non-profit organizations that promoted leadership and teamwork activities for children ages 3-13.
+A non-profit organization that promoted leadership and teamwork activities for children ages 3-13.

 Melissa joined the OPRA team in February of 2020.
 She is a Certified Meeting Professional; with fifteen years of experience overseeing highly successful meetings, events, and conferences.
-Melissa coordinates all details of OPRA’s Spring and Fall Conferences, OPRA Training, Special Events and OPRA PAC Fundraisers.
+Melissa manages all details of OPRA’s Spring and Fall Conferences, Partners, OPRA Training, Special Events and OPRA PAC Fundraisers.
 Melissa also creates and executes our social media strategy.
 When not at work Melissa enjoys spending time with her husband and two beautiful daughters; volunteering for the PTO, ALS of Ohio Chapter, and anyone who needs a helping hand.

 Rhonda Jacob has been the Office Assistant for OPRA since September 25, 2017, providing support to the OPRA staff, Board, PAC and Committees.
 Rhonda answers incoming calls and greets visitors with a sunny smile and a positive disposition.
 Rhonda also performs general clerical duties, processes incoming and outgoing communications, maintains and updates member information, manages calendars for OPRA’s conference room and training center, as well as managing meals for meetings and training.
 Rhonda is a licensed Pharmacy Technician and had worked for the Kroger Company in that role for the past seven years.
 Rhonda graduated from Otterbein College in 1990 with a BA in business and a Minor in Equine Science.